unff/ebayplaygroundrebuild/README.md

 ✓ - will have to create a new IPC channel for this.
 - renewToken() on app.component will do this.
 Just need to hook it into startup.

+IMAGES:
+copy the image to a zip file in either appdata or programdata?
+Use the folder layout where you break out the ID into separate folders How would this work with pouchdb IDs? they are quite lengthy.
+Do I need to store a damned counter for this?
+Can I just ignore this and use URLs?

+I need a options window.
+Pics could be locals or remote, and that needs to be an option.

+Import:
+GetSellerList - gets a page of running listing IDs GetMyEbaySelling - not a typo - retrieves listings and counts GetItem - gets a single listing

+info to keep:
+account info
+- business profiles
+- category definitions
+- item specific definitions

 </pre>